The Bankrate promise

 - If you accidentally charge a personal expense to your business card, notify relevant parties and flag the charge so it’s not included in your business accounting

 Business credit cards are great tools for dealing with all of the ongoing expenses involved in running a business: supplies to purchase, vendors to pay and operational costs to handle.

-Sometimes, in the hustle of trying to take care of things, lines between business life and personal life can get blurred.
-So what happens if you take care of some personal shopping on your business credit card?
+Sometimes, in the hustle of trying to take care of things, the lines between your business life and your personal life can become blurred.
+So, what happens if you take care of some personal shopping on your business credit card?

 Consequences of using your business card for personal expenses

-Applying and getting approval for a business credit card can often be easier than getting a consumer credit card.
-Even if your business isn’t completely up and running yet, you can still be approved for a business credit card.
-This may make it tempting to use a business credit card for all of your expenses, it’s important to charge only business expenses on your business card.
+Getting a business credit card can often be easier than getting a consumer credit card.
+Even if your business isn’t registered or fully up and running yet, you may still qualify for a business card.
+And while it may be tempting to use a business credit card for all of your expenses, it’s important to charge only business expenses on your business card.

 Your account may be closed

 When you’re approved for a business credit card, you agree to the terms and conditions that come along with using your account.
-According to Mike Pearson, founder of Credit Takeoff, “Most business credit card issuers will make you sign an agreement where you agree not to use your business card for personal expenses.
-And, if you violate the terms of your agreement, then they have the leverage to cancel your card.”
+“Most business credit card issuers will make you sign an agreement where you agree not to use your business card for personal expenses,” says Mike Pearson, founder of Credit Takeoff.
+“And, if you violate the terms of your agreement, then they have the leverage to cancel your card.”